SpectraXCode/.github/profile/README.md

 ## SpectraXCode

 This organization contains Telegram bot projects.
-Founded and maintained by [Akhil P. Singh](https://github.com/AKH1LS).
+Founded and maintained by [Akhil](https://github.com/AKH1LS).

 This organization made to collect all the stuffs, bot, lists whatever I did for Telegram.
 The main purpose is to collect all my open source projects at one place.